MagnusEschment/MiRI/README.md

 When implementing the digital waiting room, then the QR Code will lead to a landing page with simply displays the numbers in line dependent from the waiting times.
 These numbers as well as the respective waiting times are entered by the medical staff after the back-up assessment and adjust automatically when time passes by.<br/>
 ![alt text](https://user-images.githubusercontent.com/46497859/105746043-3ca5a880-5f3f-11eb-81c9-a8fddc34fe05.png)

 6. *AlternativeMenuScreen:* This Screen allows the patients to get more information about alternative options as well as book appointments at specialists and family doctors but also to locate pharmacies.
-The emergency hotline button which has an educational purpose because a lot of patients don’t know about the hotline 116117 for emergency cases.<br/>
+The emergency hotline button which has an educational purpose because a lot of patients don’t know about the hotline 116117 for emergency cases in Germany.<br/>
 ![alt text](https://user-images.githubusercontent.com/46497859/105746083-4af3c480-5f3f-11eb-9780-1bd867448cfc.png)

-7. *TheVirtualWaitingRoom:* The virtual waiting room will be displayed as a landing page on the mobile phone which can be optionally accessed through scanning the QR-Code on the ExpectedWaitingTime Screen.
+7. *TheVirtualWaitingRoom:* The virtual waiting room will be displayed as a landing page on the mobile phone which can be optionally accessed through scanning the QR-Code on the *WaitingTimeScreen*.
 It displays the waiting line as well as the respective times.
 It also has to services which can be used with the personal ID and password which were printed out for the patient earlier in the process.
 When entering the ID together with the password it is possible to postpone the treatment slot if you will be too late for your treatment time or to delete your spot complete and remove it from the waiting queue.
 ![alt text](https://user-images.githubusercontent.com/46497859/105746125-59da7700-5f3f-11eb-8531-60067ce3dbbc.png)

 ### The weighting of the questions: